italonascimento/italonascimento.github.com/_posts/2016-11-30-configuring-a-basic-environment-for-javascript-development.md

 The answer: by setting up a good environment.

-There are plenty of JavaScript libraries and tools available.
-If we pick the right ones and successfully combine them, we can achieve amazing results, such as:
+There are plenty of JavaScript libraries and tools available, and each of them aim to address specific issues.
+If we pick the right ones and successfully combine them, we are able to build our own integrated development environment, fully addapted to our (and our project's) needs.
+This way we can achieve amazing results, such as:

-* Write code in a newer standard ([ECMAScript 6](http://es6-features.org/)), taking advantage of higher level techniques, and **compile** down to widely supported ECMAScript 5;
+* Write code in a newer standards ([ECMAScript 6](http://es6-features.org/)), taking advantage of higher level techniques, and compile to widely supported ECMAScript 5;
-* Keep code modular and **bundle** it up to a single file for production;
+* Keep code modular and bundle it up to a single file for production;
-* **Manage dependencies** when using third part modules.
+* Manage dependencies when using third part modules;
+* Automate tasks that are constantly repeated during development.

 ## Configuring a basic environment